aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/add-calculated-field-in-pivot-table/_index.md

             // Accessing the instance of the newly added PivotTable const pivotTable = ws.pivotTables.get(i);
             pivotTable.addFieldToArea(PivotFieldType.Row, 0);
-            // Adding a calculated field to PivotTable and drag it to data area. pivotTable.addCalculatedField("total", "=Count*Price", true);
+            // Adding a calculated field to the PivotTable and dragging it to the data area. pivotTable.addCalculatedField("total", "=Count*Price", true);
             pivotTable.refreshData();
             pivotTable.calculateData();